razorpay/i18nify/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have performed a self-review of my code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
-- [ ] My changes generate no new warnings
-- [ ] I have added positive and negative tests that prove my fix is effective or that my feature works
-- [ ] New and existing unit tests pass locally with my changes
+- [ ] All relevant unit tests have been added/updated in my PR for the change.
-- [ ] Responsive design is handled if there are new components/UI changes?
 - [ ] Any Screenshots (mobile & desktop) required for PR?
 If yes, have you added the respective screenshots ?
 - [ ] Any manual dev testing done by you on beta/func environment?
 - [ ] Reviewer added (SLA 2 days)

 ## Reviewer Checklist

-- [ ] PR has right logic changes and functionality with tests is implemented as expected - Confirmed by `<Reviewer>`
+- [ ] Sufficient QA/Dev-Testing is done with proof (test cases list)
+- [ ] Ensure that the change in bundle size falls within the acceptable range.